 Among the most important discoveries he detected alongside Renato Criscuolo an unknown and unpublished motet by Antonio Vivaldi, Vos invito barbarae facies, preserved as an anonymous composition in a collection in the library of Sacro Convento in Assisi.
 The motet was confirmed to be an authentic Vivaldi composition by the Editorial Committee of the Istituto Italiano Antonio Vivaldi, which gave it the catalogue number RV811, and published it in a critical edition of Casa Editrice Ricordi.

 The ever present interest for musicological research and the rediscovery of new repertoire drive Valerio to continue studying numerous compositions and archiving funds with the objective of bringing to light new discoveries and carry out projects that value them.

-As a teacher Valerio held baroque violin and Viola d’Amore courses and master classes for l’Associazione Artes of Prato, the Festival Alessandro Stradella, the Scuola Estiva Musica Antica in Rieti.
+As a teacher Valerio held baroque violin and viola d’amore courses and master classes for l’Associazione Artes of Prato, the Festival Alessandro Stradella, the Scuola Estiva Musica Antica in Rieti, Scatola Sonora in Rome.
 From 2012 to 2013 he was baroque violin teacher at Conservatorio di Musica “Giuseppe Verdi” in Turin.

-Valerio’s recordings are published by several international record labels: Brilliant Classics, Dynamic, Deutsche Grammophon, Naive Classic, CPO, WDR3, Terzo Millennio, MR Classic, MD10-France, Outhere Music, Deutsche Harmonia Mundi.
+Valerio’s recordings are published by several international record labels: Brilliant Classics, Dynamic, Deutsche Grammophon, Naive Classic, CPO, WDR3, Terzo Millennio, MR Classic, MD10-France, Outhere Music, Deutsche Harmonia Mundi, Pan Classics.